 An interview with the founder and director of London’s South West International Film Festival.

 A Film Festival in London held in November last year introduced me to a man passionate about filmmaking.
 Laurentiu Huianu founded the South West London International Film Festival (SWIFF) and is a force to be reckoned with.
 Highly enthusiastic and with a nose for a story, he is ready to pick up his camera to capture a moment at any time.
 We chatted in his lovely home in Colliers Wood, South London.
-I could see that entertaining and being a gracious host was part of his culture and he was proud of that heritage.
+Entertaining and being a gracious host was part of his culture and he was proud of that heritage.
 What was meant to be a couple of hours of interviewing continued into an evening of celebration with his friends and family.
 The setting was one of Romanian folkloric music, wine, food and conversations about times past.
 It’s curious that a gathering of people in these circumstances can bring connection and familiarity, if one is open to it.

 What made you set up a film festival in South West London?